2 killed in small jet crash on Oregon tribal reservation

 WARM SPRINGS, Ore.
-(AP) — A small passenger jet crashed in mountainous terrain in the Warm Springs Indian Reservation of central Oregon, killing the pilot and a single passenger on board, authorities said Sunday.
+(AP) — A small private business jet crashed in mountainous terrain in the Warm Springs Indian Reservation of central Oregon, killing the pilot and a single passenger on board, authorities said Sunday.

 Warm Springs tribal police were notified by air traffic controllers in Seattle, Washington at about 2:30 p.m.
 PST Saturday of a possible crash in the Mutton Mountains on the reservation, roughly 20 miles (32 kilometers) north of Warm Springs, said tribal police Lt.
 Ron Gregory.

-Note: This story has been corrected to clarify that the crash involved a private business jet.